Pradaxa

 Pradaxa is a direct thrombin inhibitor that helps reduce the formation of blood clots, especially in people with an irregular pulse (atrial fibrillation) that is not caused by a heart valve problem.
 The medication works by blocking thrombin, a key enzyme involved in the blood clotting process.

-Initially, Pradaxa was widely embraced by medical professionals and patients as a convenient alternative to warfarin.
-At that time, Warfarin was the only oral anticoagulant available in the U.S. for stroke reduction.
+Initially, Pradaxa was widely embraced by medical professionals and patients as a convenient alternative to warfarin, which had been the only oral anticoagulant available in the United States for stroke reduction.
+Unlike with warfarin, patients taking Pradaxa are not required to undergo regular blood tests or maintain a strict diet.

 Pradaxa Side Effects: Common and Severe Risks